A quick, keyboard-first free/affordable agile productivity app for Trello with Linux support

 - and many, many tiny features, considerations, concepts ... although even more numerous missing :))

-You'll need to enable certain privileges for the app after snap installs it, especially for password storage.
+Certain privileges need to be enabled for the app after installation, e.g. for password storage.
 This can be accomplished by:

 snap connect focus-project:password-manager-service

 And you should be typically good to go - start with

 focus-project or just look for Trello in the launcher!

 2 more for attaching files from/saving to your home directory:

 (Confession: when running it from the console, you'll also see a number of warnings, and perhaps an error about a missing

 en locale, each of yet unidentified origins ¯\(ツ)/¯)

 Some distros may not like this snap, Debian, Ubuntu Mate, ZorinOS 15 Core seem to pan out.